 Choosing the Right VPN for Public Wi-Fi Security

 Not all VPNs are created equal.
-When selecting a VPN to secure your connection with a VPN on public Wi-Fi, consider the following factors:
+When you're picking a VPN to secure your connection on public Wi-Fi, keep these factors in mind:

 Additional Security Measures When Using Public Wi-Fi